Video Review Kingston DDR4 PC RAM

 2) DDR3 VS DDR4 – Which is the better Choice for gamers?

 Also, the DDR4 offer higher clock speeds and lower latency and is more future proof.
-The pricing difference is too low between DDR3 Vs DDR4 now compared to 1-2 years back which makes the case for DDR4 much more stronger.
+The pricing difference is too low between DDR3 Vs DDR4 now in comparison to 1-2 years back which makes the case for DDR4 much stronger.

 3).
 Which Frequency RAM Should You Buy?

-It won’t make much of difference in performance though if the price differential a bit of extra speed wont hurt.
-I would personally go for a 2133 or 2400 Mhz at this stage considering the pricing is not high.
+It won’t make much difference in performance though if the price differential a bit of extra speed won’t hurt.
+I would personally go for anything above 2133 or 2400 Mhz at this stage considering the pricing is not high.